Infanterikanonvagn 91: Designation

-The number 91 in the name means that it was the first armored vehicle in the Swedish armed forces to feature a cannon in the 9 cm caliber category (91 = 9 cm gun, 1st vehicle in category).
+The number 91 in the name means that it was the first assault gun in the Swedish armed forces to feature a cannon in the 9 cm caliber category (91 = 9-1: 9 cm gun, 1st vehicle in category).

 Design

-The layout of the Ikv 91 is similar to a large light tank.
-The Ikv 91 is divided into three main compartments, the driver's station in the forward left hull, the fighting compartment located in the vehicle's midsection, and an engine compartment in the rear hull.
+The layout of the ikv 91 is similar to a large light tank.
+The ikv 91 is divided into three main compartments, the driver's station in the forward left hull, the fighting compartment located in the vehicle's midsection, and an engine compartment in the rear hull.

 Armament

-The main armament consisted of a Bofors KV90S73 90 mm L/54 rifled low pressure gun, firing HEAT and HE rounds.
+The main armament consisted of a Bofors KV 90 S 73 (Cannon, Wagon, 90 mm, Swe, m/73) 90 mm L/54 rifled low pressure gun, firing HEAT and HE rounds.
 A sloped revolving turret gave protection against projectiles up to 25 mm in calibre.
 The main gun had an elevation of +15° and depression of −10°.
 The barrel was equipped with a fume extractor.
-Additional armament of the Ikv 91 included two 7.62 mm Browning machine guns; one in a coaxial mounting, and the second on a pintle attached to the commander's cupola.
+Additional armament of the ikv 91 included two 7.62 mm Browning machine guns; one in a coaxial mounting, and the second on a pintle attached to the commander's cupola.
 Two 71 mm Lyran flare mortars were mounted on the turret along with a set of smoke dischargers (usually 12).
-The vehicle was equipped with a laser rangefinder, night vision and a computerised fire-control system for increased first-round hit probability.
-The Ikv 91 fired at a rate of 8 rounds per minute and 59 rounds of 90 mm ammunition were carried internally.
+The vehicle was equipped with a laser rangefinder, night vision (goggles) and a computerised fire-control system for increased first-round hit probability.
+The ikv 91 fired at a rate of 8 rounds per minute and 59 rounds of 90 mm ammunition were carried internally.
 The vehicle was also capable of firing while in water, with the water absorbing most of the recoil.
 The turret itself has a small hatch that can be opened by the loader to eject used cartridge cases to prevent clutter in the vehicle.

+Mobility

-With wide tracks and a high power-to-weight ratio, the Ikv 91 offered exceptionally good off-road mobility.
-The low ground pressure enabled the Ikv 91 to operate through summer taiga and winter snow.
+With wide tracks and a high power-to-weight ratio, the ikv 91 offered exceptionally good off-road mobility.
+The low ground pressure enabled the ikv 91 to operate through summer taiga and winter snow.
 The vehicle was fully amphibious with little preparation by the crew.
 Screens would be erected to stop water from entering the engine and the cabin compartment with a vane to protect from oncoming waves.
 The vehicle weighed 16.3 tonnes and had a crew of four.
 It was powered by a Volvo 12 liter, 330 hp, diesel engine.
 The maximum road speed was 65 km/h and the range on roads was about 500 km.